HuguesPottier/Track-Test-0/50-testing/10-selenium/selenium-codelab03/README.md

 What we can do is repeating the code for the login procedure for all these tests.
 If that happens we're in big trouble.
 Because if somebody changes the way the log in works, all our tests need to be rewritten.

-Wouldn't it be nice that we can write `login("username","password")` from wherever we like and it just works?
+Wouldn't it be nice that we can write `login("username","password")` from wherever we like, and it just works?
 How do we organize such a thing?
 The conventional way of doing this is with the [Page Object Model](https://www.selenium.dev/documentation/test_practices/encouraged/page_object_models/).

 The Page Object Model is a design pattern where all the code that is needed to interact with a page is centralized in a java class.